UberGallery/UberGallery/README.md

 Open your web browser and navigate to the directory where you installed UberGallery to have the script generate thumbnails and display your images.

-When using this method to install UberGallery, you may update your installation by running the following commands:
+**NOTE:** When using this method to install UberGallery, you may update your installation by running the following commands:

     cd /path/to/gallery-directory